krystianbajno/adhunt/README.md

 - From the browser:
   - Right-click -> Save As -> `adhunt.html`

-ADHUNT requires no installation and can run completely in memory to dump domain information, then parse results in your browser.
+ADHUNT requires no installation and can run completely in memory to dump domain information, then parse results locally in your browser at https://adhunt.netlify.app.

 ## Todo